 The exclusions available under the statute are listed on the first page of the disclosure form.
-They include the first sale of a dwelling never occupied, sales by financial institutions, sales by court appointed receivers, trustees, personal representatives and the like and sales by government agencies.
-All other sellers of residential real property being sold as a residence for the buyer or their immediate family must answer the two and half pages of questions the legislature has determined are relevant in the purchase of residential property.
+They include the first sale of a dwelling never occupied, sales by financial institutions, sales by court-appointed receivers, trustees, personal representatives and the like and sales by government agencies.
+All other sellers of the residential real property being sold as a residence for the buyer or their immediate family must answer the two and a half pages of questions the legislature has determined are relevant to the purchase of residential property.

 Professional Home Inspections